seven1m/jqtal/README.md

     </div>

 Anything in parenthesis (including the parenthesis themselves) are removed from the instruction before evaluation, so the annotations are only there for helping humans.

-## Usage

-Include the script:

-    <script src="lib/jqtal.js"></script>

-To "render" a template, call the `tal()` function on a jQuery object, passing in the bindings, e.g.:

-    $(selector).tal(bindings);

-Example:

-    var foo = {bar: 'baz'};
-    $('body').tal(foo);

-In this example, everything within the `<body>` element is considered part of the jqtal template.

-Any object you pass to `tal()` is made available to the template.
-It's also common to wrap several objects in a single parent object, e.g. `{foo: foo, bar: bar}`.

-## Re-Rendering

-jqtal is especially useful for updating the same template repeatedly, without recreating all the DOM elements each time.
-Here are some things to note:

-### data-repeat

-Loops are a bit tricky.
-Here is the logic jqtal follows when rendering a `data-repeat` block:

-WRITE ME

 ## FAQs